Article contents

 Index funds are super popular, and a great investment option for long-term investing.
 Plus they’re super low cost too.
 It’s easy to invest in them, and the best way to invest is through a broker or investment company, all online! (we’ve got the best ones below).

 Planning to invest in index funds?
 We’ve got you covered.
 They’re the main type of investment for pensions and long term investment strategies.
 Why?
-They grow along with the market, are completely hands-off, easy to buy and low cost too – perfect for those new to investing and saving for the future.
+They grow along with the market, are completely hands-off (no experts making decisions), easy to buy and low cost too – perfect for those new to investing and saving for the future.

 We’ll cover exactly what all of that means below.